 As we seem to have conquered our environment, and that may be a matter up for debate, “bad” has become more ambiguous and that may be why people have so much difficulty with it and why it is so hard for people to feel good.

 I think that feeling good is our normal state.
 Many people like myself who meditate come to see bliss as our natural state and all the other stuff going on as distractions from our natural state.
 However, as long as we are being graded in one way or another by ourselves or other people and treated like we are on trial every day of our lives, most of us are probably going to have a hard time getting rid of the bad feelings that plague us.

 Certainly, people have been judging each other for centuries.
 Perhaps it only seems worse because there are so many people on the planet now.
-Seven billion people judging each other like crazy is a lot of social overhead that has to be dealt with.
+Eight billion people judging each other like crazy is a lot of social overhead that has to be dealt with.

 Sensitive people need to be particularly mindful about how clogged their systems can become with social judgment as well as other forms of pollution to prevent themselves from drowning in social pain.
-Meditation, energy healing, and healthy dietary and lifestyle practices can do a lot to minimize bad feelings that HSPs are prone to have.
+Meditation, energy healing, and healthy dietary and lifestyle practices can do a lot to minimize bad feelings that sensitive people can be prone to have.

 It helps also to be as discerning as possible not only about your personal habits but also about how you invest your time and energy.
 Being sensitive has a built in overhead of processing that takes up a certain amount of time and energy and needs to be respected and honored.
 So learning to find suitable work and social investments makes it easier to be true to yourself and make your contribution to the world in a healthy way.